 Associate Dean: Abigail Tilton, Associate Professor

 Graduate programs offered by these college components lead to the following master’s degrees: Master of Arts, Master of Business Administration, Master of Fine Arts, Master of Health Systems Management, and Master of Science.
-In addition, the Specialist in School Psychology degree is offered, as well as the dual degrees, Master of Business Administration/Master of Health Systems Management and Master of Business Administration/Master of Science in Food Systems Administration.
+In addition, the Specialist in School Psychology degree is offered, as well as the dual degrees in Master of Business Administration/Master of Health Systems Management and Master of Arts in Music (Music Therapy concentration)/Master of Science in Counseling and Development.

 Several graduate certificates are offered in the College.
 The Department of Sociology and Social Work offers the Post-baccalaureate Certificate in Diversity and the Post-baccalaureate Certificate in Social Science Research Methods.
-The School of Management offers a Post-baccalaureate Certificate in Business Management, and also one in Accounting.
+The School of Management offers a Post-baccalaureate Certificate in Accounting.
 The Department of Women’s Studies offers a Post-baccalaureate Certificate in Women’s Studies.

 Doctor of Philosophy programs are offered in the fields of Counseling Psychology, Dance, Molecular Biology, Rhetoric, School Psychology, Sociology, and Women’s Studies.

-General degree requirements of the University may be found in this catalog.
-Additional information about the College’s departments and programs can be found at the College of Arts and Sciences website .
+of the University may be found in this catalog.
+Additional information about the College’s departments and programs can be found at the College of Arts and Sciences website